-The Company issued 1,000 shares of new convertible preferred to complete a settlement agreement for services rendered.
+The Company issued 1,000 shares of new convertible preferred (Preferred Stock B) to complete a settlement agreement for services rendered.
 These shares can be converted into common stock after 1 year, for which Rule 144 will apply, by dividing the \$400 stated capital by the average of the closing bid prices of such common stock for the twenty (20) consecutive trading days prior to and including the day of conversion.
+Preferred Stock B has no other rights attached other than conversion.